athomasq/athomasq.github.io/investing/headcount.md

 ---
 layout: default
 permalink: /:basename/
-title: On Hiring
+title: On Headcount
 ---
-## On Hiring and Headcount
+## On Headcount: A Rant

 ----